CompGenomeLab/boquila/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --bed <FILE>        File name in which the simulated reads will be saved in BED format --ref <FILE>        Reference FASTA
+        --kmer <INT>        Kmer size to be used while calculating frequency [default: 1] --bed <FILE>        File name in which the simulated reads will be saved in BED format --ref <FILE>        Reference FASTA
         --regions <FILE>    RON formatted file containing genomic regions that generated reads will